 What exactly is that angular thing over the statue’s shoulder?
 A carrying handle?

-mabrndt Premium Member over 4 years ago
+mabrndt Premium Member almost 5 years ago

-Sabina von Steinbach or Sabina von Steinbach chisels the Statue of the Synagogue
+Sabina von Steinbach or Sabina von Steinbach chisels the Statue of the Synagogue:

 https://commons.wikimedia.org/wiki/File:1844_Schwind_Sabina_von_Steinbach_anagoria.JPG